-On campus, staff has access to Outlook client with features like the calendaring, information sharing through Public Folders and Internet Newsgroups.
-We use Microsoft Exchange to deliver email for Outlook email users.
+On campus, staff has access to Outlook client with features like the calendaring and information sharing through Public Folders.
+We use Microsoft Exchange to deliver email to Outlook email users.

 The Computer Centre run Windows® 7 operating system in all managed workareas.
 The PCs will have a Computer Centre build that holds all the software.

-For full information - go to the Computer Centre intranet
+For full information - go to the Computer Centre IT Support intranet